rlaput/jekyll-now/_posts/2019-2-17-Azure-GitLab-Autodeploy.md

 ## Generating SSH Key From Kudu

-In you Azure portal, click on your App Service and scroll down to *Development Tools* option group.
+In your Azure portal, click on your App Service and scroll down to *Development Tools* option group.
 Choose *Advanced Tools* and click *Go*.

 ![alt text](/images/azuregitlabautodeploy/img2.png "App Service Menu")